 In the wake of her murder, on the 9th of November, 1888, journalists began looking into her past life and, in so doing, they came across "Mrs Carthy", who told reporters that Mary had been her lodger two years prior to her murder.

 The Hartlepool Daily Mail - referring to her as Mrs M'Carthy - featured her press statement, which was evidently a syndicated article, in its edition of Monday, 12th November, 1888:-

-She next resided villi a Mrs M'Carthy, Pennington-street, which place she left about eighteen months ago for her last residence, in Dorset Square.
+She next resided with a Mrs M'Carthy, Pennington-street, which place she left about eighteen months ago for her last residence, in Dorset Street.

-Some short time ago she [Mrs M'Carthy] was aroused about two o'clock one morning by Mrs Kelly, who came with strange man and asked Mrs M'Carthy to give her bed, which she did, receiving two shillings in payment, since then Mrs M'Carthy has never seen her."
+Some short time ago, she [Mrs M'Carthy] was aroused about two o'clock one morning by Mrs Kelly, who came with a strange man and asked Mrs M'Carthy to give her a bed, which she did, receiving two shillings in payment, since then Mrs M'Carthy has never seen her."